<>

 The Bulgarian Tsar concentrated his most powerful units in the two wings and left the center relatively weak in order to surround the enemy when the center would yield to the Byzantine attack.
 Symeon himself was in charge of a large cavalry unit hidden behind the hills.

 The Byzantine attack was fierce and it was not long before the Bulgarians began to retreat.
-Elated, the Byzantines started a bitter chase and their battle formations soon began to break, especially after a rumor spread that their commander, Leo Phocas, had been killed.
+Elated, the Byzantines started a bitter chase and their battle formations soon began to break, especially after a rumor spread that their commander, Leo Phokas, had been killed.
 At this point, Symeon, who had detected the disarray in the Byzantine formation, ordered his army to stand, and, at the head of his heavy cavalry corps, attacked the Byzantine left wing from behind the hills.
 The cavalry bore down at the confused enemy who immediately bent under their attack, panicked and took to their heels.

 Noteworthy: